saylordotorg/course_arth401/Unit02.md

+---
+layout: default
+title: "ARTH401 - Early Christian and Byzantine Art"
+course: ARTH401
+course_fulltitle: "Early Christian and Byzantine Art"
+course_description: "Detailed examination of the history of Eastern (Orthodox) Christian art from the emergence of Christianity in the Late Antique through the end of the Byzantine empire, with particular emphasis on the social, political and religious environment in which they were produced."
+---
 **Unit 2: Art of the Early Byzantine Period** <span id="2"></span> *In this unit, we will build on what we learned in Unit 1 and turn to the earliest art of the Byzantine Empire, a Christian “new Rome” in the